 10. Drives innovation in event attendee experiences.

 Collecting data from an attendee level is a must to the success of future events.
 Today’s meeting attendees expect to engage with their fellow attendees before, during and after an event.
 They expect to connect using social media, to be recognized and to experience some degree of personalized service while at the meeting.
 Event apps are becoming very sophisticated and are able to offer many innovative solutions.
-With the massive amount of data apps are capable of collecting; event professionals can gain valuable insight into attendee’s preferences and drive new innovative initiatives.
+With the massive amount of data apps that are capable of collecting; event professionals can gain valuable insight into attendee’s preferences and drive new innovative initiatives.
 Data drives attendee satisfaction thus supporting your events’ ROI.